What Is Attribution?

 What is attribution theory?

+What is attribution theory?
 Attribution theory, as defined by the American Psychological Association, is “a theoretical proposition about the processes by which people ascribe motives to their own and others’ behavior”.
 Attribution helps us understand the frameworks through which we view our own actions and the actions of others.
-It can help us sort out our personal biases or better understand why we tend to try to paint ourselves in the most positive light possible.
+Attribution is what can help us sort out our personal biases or better understand why we tend to try to paint ourselves in the most positive light possible.

-Attribution theory can be illustrated by an interaction in which you are speaking with a friend.
-As you’re talking, you start to notice in their voice or body language that they’ve become irritated.
-Your determination of why they are now upset—whether it was due to something you said, another external influence, or their nature—is an example of attribution.
+Attribution theory is illustrated by an interaction in which you are speaking with a friend.
+As you’re talking, you start to notice in their voice or body language that they seem to have become irritated.
+Your determination of why they are now upset—whether it is due to something you said, another external influence, or their nature—is an example of attribution.

-Attribution can be divided into three types: predictive, interpersonal, and explanatory.
+Attribution is divided into three types: predictive, interpersonal, and explanatory.

 Predictive attribution

-means that we attribute things in ways that allow us to make future predictions.
+Predictive attribution means that we attribute things in ways that allow us to make future predictions.
 For example, if you choose to skip breakfast, you may attribute the fact that you’re overly hungry by lunchtime to the fact that you didn’t eat anything earlier.
-That’s an attribution that is likely true.
+That is an attribution that is likely true.

 Interpersonal attribution

-refers to our tendency to avoid ascribing negative events to our behaviors.
-In the example we provided earlier, in which your friend became upset during your conversation, you may have believed your friend was stressed out about something else when, in fact, you accidentally made a remark that was insulting.
+Interpersonal attribution refers to our tendency to avoid attributing negative events to our behaviors.
+In the example we provided earlier, in which your friend became upset during your conversation, you may have believed your friend was stressed out about something else when, in fact, you accidentally made a remark that is insulting.

 Explanatory attribution

-Our personal opinions are colored by our experience, including the relationships we've had, past interactions with others, and information we’ve learned.
-Through this experience, we often develop preferences regarding certain issues or circumstances, which can cause us to judge others unfairly and make errors in judgment.
+Our personal opinions are colored by our experiences, including what relationships we've had, past interactions with others, and information we’ve learned.
+Through these experiences, we often develop preferences regarding certain issues or circumstances, which can cause us to judge others unfairly and make errors in judgment.
+In the case of explaining others’ behavior or the world around us, this error is called an attribution error.

-A self-serving bias means that we have a bias about whether we see ourselves in a positive or negative light.
+One attribution error is a self-serving bias.
+What this means is that we have a bias about whether we see ourselves in a positive or negative light.
 When we're successful or are feeling positively about ourselves, we tend to attribute our success to internal factors, such as something we did that we're proud of.

-Attribution psychologists have also identified something called actor-observer bias which means that we're more likely to blame external forces for our behavior than personal characteristics.
+Attribution psychologists have also identified something called actor-observer bias which means that we're more likely to attribute our behavior to external forces than personal characteristics.
 We tend to have more information about our situation than anyone else would, so we're clearer about what we can attribute the cause to.
 When we observe our friends, we're likely to take their point of view because we're more aware of who they are as people and how they handle the situations around them.

 What is Weiner's theory of attribution?

-Bernard Weiner developed a theory of attribution that became highly influential in the field of social psychology.
+Bernard Weiner is a psychologist who developed a theory of what attribution is that became highly influential in the field of social psychology.
 Weiner theorized that people try to determine the likelihood of positive outcomes in the future based on their attribution of negative outcomes in the past.
 He identified the following three stages in how people attribute causes to an event or behavior:

 1. Behavior must be observed or perceived.